codership/documentation/galeracluster/source/documentation/index.rst

 .. index::
    pair: Virtual synchrony; Descriptions

 This is the Codership Documentation.
 It documents the latest version of Galera Cluster, as well as related Galera tools, such as the Galera Arbitrator.
-It may include information on features available in upcoming versins of Galera Cluster that haven't been released yet.
+It also includes, at times, information on features available in upcoming versions of Galera Cluster that haven't been released yet.
 For such text, the new version number is noted.

 .. container:: banner